natasha/navec/README.md

   </tbody>
 </table>

 Now let's look at intrinsic evaluation scores.
 Navec `hudlit` model does not show best results on all datasets but it is usually in top 3.
-We'll use 6 datasets, they are all available in <a href="data/eval">data/eval</a>:
+We'll use 6 datasets:

 * `simlex965`, `hj` — two small datasets (965 and 398 tests respectively) used by RusVectores, see the <a href="https://arxiv.org/abs/1801.06407">their paper</a> for more info.
 Metric is spearman correlation, other datasets use average precision.
 * `rt`, `ae`, `ae2` — large datasets (114066, 22919, 86772 tests) from RUSSE workshop, see <a href="https://russe.nlpub.org/downloads/">the description</a> for more.